Triumph Acclaim: Design and mechanicals

 The most notable outward change from the Honda was the appearance of a central badge on the grille.
 At the time, the Japanese model had "Honda" to the right-hand side of the grille.
-Other changes included twin Keihin carburettors (the Ballade had only a single carburettor), the mirrors were situated on the doors, the independent front and rear MacPherson strut suspension was tweaked for the UK market and the seats were based on Morris Ital frames.
+Other changes included twin Keihin-produced carburettors (the Ballade had only a single carburettor), the mirrors were situated on the doors, the independent front and rear MacPherson strut suspension was tweaked for the UK market and the seats were based on Morris Ital frames.
 The Acclaim was provided in a more luxurious interior trim than its Honda equivalent, even in its base models.
-The brakes were disc at the front and drum at the rear.
+The Acclaim has disc brakes at the front and drum brakes at the rear.

 All Acclaims were powered by the transverse-mounted all alloy and overhead-cam 1335 cc engine found in the Honda Civic.
 This engine was a member of the Honda CVCC family, although the cast alloy rocker cover with Honda branding was replaced with a plain black pressed steel item for the Acclaim to disguise the car's Honda origins.
 The engine drove the front wheels through either a five-speed manual gearbox or a three-speed Trio-matic (which was a manually selectable automatic transmission) gearbox (the same as the Hondamatic) and the interior was nearly identical (except for the seats).
 The usual BL trim levels were offered: L, HL, HLS and the top of the range CD, which had front and rear electric windows, chrome bumpers, headlamp washers, 165/70 tyres (the L had 145/80 tyres and the HL & HLS had 155/80 tyres), plastic wheel trims, velour upholstery with seat pockets on the back of the front seats, front seat head restraints and optional air conditioning.
 The car remained largely the same throughout its production life.
 A Mark 2 version of the Acclaim came out in 1983 (from VI No. 180415 onwards).
 The main changes were to the exterior door handles, an electronic digital clock replaced the previous mechanical one, a restyled steering wheel, a restyled gear knob, the rear interior door handles (they were just swapped) and the heater recirculation control, which was moved.
 Mark 2 HL and HLS cars were better equipped than the earlier ones.